What is the Difference between Current Assets and Current Liabilities?

 Current Assets

-• Current assets are short-term assets either in form of cash or a cash equivalent which can be liquidated within 12 months or within an accounting period.
+• Current assets are short-term assets either in the form of cash or a cash equivalent which can be liquidated within 12 months or within an accounting period.

 • They are short-term resources of a business and are also known as circulating or floating assets.